 Commercial Motor Vehicle Driver Appreciation Day is an event that brings Drive Safe Hampton Roads and Hampton Roads’ law enforcement motor carrier teams together to distribute goodies during an “alternate type” of roadway safety regulation stop.
 These events are held at the beginning of the busy winter and summer season to promote highway safety.

-Commercial Motor Vehicle Driver Appreciation Day on the Southside began in 1993.
-For 25 years, the annual Driver Appreciation Day has been held at the I-264 Old Toll Plaza, Virginia Beach, VA.
+Commercial Motor Vehicle Driver Appreciation Day began on the Southside in 1993.

-The Peninsula Commercial Motor Vehicle Driver Appreciation Day began in 2010.
-For the last 8 years, it has been held at the I-664 Monitor Merrimac Tunnel Inspection Station, Suffolk, VA.
+This year the Commercial Motor Vehicle Driver Appreciation Day will be held at the I-664 Monitor Merrimac Tunnel Inspection Station in Suffolk, VA.

 Impaired Driving Prevention Events

 Impaired Driving Prevention events include programs to educate the public regarding the dangers of driving impaired, such as alcohol/drug use, under-age drinking, aggressive driving, fatigued, and distracted driving.
-Members also participate in the Every 15 Minutes Program and Virginia's Checkpoint Strikeforce, a multi-jurisdictional program in Virginia to combat drunk driving.
+Members also participate in 757 Sober Ride and Virginia's Checkpoint Strikeforce, a multi-jurisdictional program in Virginia to combat drunk driving.